jjmcarthey/Interstellar/CONTRIBUTING.md

 2. **Version Bumping:**

-   - Update the version in relevant files (e.g., `index.js?v=number`) to the next consecutive number when modifying any files.
+   - Update the version in relevant files (e.g., `index.js?v=number`) to the next consecutive num
+                 ber when modifying any files.

 3. **Code Formatting:**